ryanxwang/lazylifted-dataset/hbf/freecell/README.md

 ## Updates for HBF

+We make the following changes to the original generator:

-- Aces are just numbered 1, not A.
+* Aces are just numbered 1, not A.
+* Renamed all generated predicates to lowercase.